Metro Unveils First Strategic Development Plan for DC Area

 “Transit-oriented developments not only support Metro operationally, but they also bring important stakeholders together to reinvigorate the region,” Dennis Anosike, Metro’s CFO and executive vice president, said in a prepared statement.
 “This strategic plan lays out a very clear roadmap that details our future priorities.
 I’m excited to see these transformations take shape and place accessibility to transit at the forefront of urban planning.”

-Since 1975, Metro has delivered more joint development projects than any other transit authority in the country, completing 55 buildings at 30 stations across the region.
+Since 1975, Metro has exceeded the country’s other transit authorities in joint development projects, with 55 buildings completed across 30 regional stations.
 Combined, these developments total 17 million square feet of mixed-use space.
-They have added 5 million Metro trips annually and $194 million in annual local and state taxes.
+They have added 5 million Metro trips annually and $194 million in annual local and state taxes, according to the prepared statement.

 Many of the area’s most notable buildings take root at stations such as Gallery Place, Farragut North, Metro Center, Bethesda and Ballston.